Energy Upgrade Loan

 Energy upgrade assessment requirements

-To receive funding, you must have a valid Energy Performance Certificate (EPC) and all the improvements you are applying for have been recommended in one of these energy reports:
+To receive funding, you must have a valid Energy Performance Certificate (EPC) and all the improvements you are applying for have been recommended in either an Energy Performance Certificate (EPC) or a Homewise Report.

 Energy Performance Certificates (EPCs) are issued by accredited Domestic Energy Assessors.
-To check whether a property already has an EPC or to search for an accredited assessor, visit gov.uk find an energy certificate
+To check whether a property already has an EPC or to search for an accredited assessor, visit www.gov.uk/find-energy-certificate

 If your energy performance certificate (EPC) is more than 5 years old, you'll need to obtain a new one upon application.
 However, if your EPC is less than 5 years old, you won't require a new one until you submit a claim.